53Aries/klipper/docs/Config_Reference.md

 #   pressure delta for control purposes (not used for reporting).
 Use a value
 #   like 0.3-0.6 to reduce jitter when the fan is off or at low speed.
 Default
 #   is 0.0 (no filtering).
+#   Tip: Run PRESSURE_FILTER_CALIBRATE to measure ambient noise and pick a
+#   suitable value automatically.
 ```

 ### [fan_generic]